Your guide to leak detection

 The exact location of a leak can also be found using an acoustic test.
 During an acoustic test, a skilled leak detection contractor uses a specialized listening device to determine where the leak is the loudest.
 This can be done audibly or with a metering system.
 Beginning at a valve or meter vault, the leak detection test then traces the pipeline and seeks to find where the leak sounds loudest.
 This would then indicate the location of the leak and allow for the possibility of a spot repair.

 It is important to note that leaks in drain pipes can be attributed to bigger issues in the sewer outside the home.
 If your drains are leaking beneath your basement floor, it could be a sign of a sewer blockage outside.
-Cast iron pipe is an excellent material at conveying and draining water.
+Cast iron pipe is an excellent material for conveying and draining water.
 However, if there is a significant amount of standing water in the pipe water will seep out.
 This can result in mysterious wet areas as well as foul odors.
 It should be noted that because of this tendency, cast iron sewer piping in older homes can rot if it has settled (or was installed) in a manner that allows water to pool in it.

 What are the benefits of leak detection?